DudeThatsErin/OneNoteWiki/README.md

 ## Acknowledgments

-- Built by the CodingHelp community
+- Built by the OneNote community
 - Icons by [Lucide](https://lucide.dev/)
 - Styled with [Tailwind CSS](https://tailwindcss.com/)
 - Powered by [Next.js](https://nextjs.org/) & [Vercel](https://vercel.com/)
+- Special thanks to Microsoft for creating OneNote

 ---

-**Happy Coding!** 🚀
+**Happy Note-Taking!** 📝

 If you find this resource helpful, please consider:
 - ⭐ Starring the repository
 - 💬 Joining our Discord community
 - 🤝 Contributing to the project
-- 📢 Sharing with other developers
+- 📢 Sharing with other OneNote users